Not trusting someone after they’ve cheated on you is quite normal.

 “Trust will take time, and as a couple, you need to appropriately negotiate how you can work together and what specifically you can do to repair trust in the relationship.”

-Getting betrayed, lied to, and being cheated on is no doubt devastating and will surely hurt and cause trust issues.
+Getting betrayed, lied to, and cheated on is no doubt devastating and will surely hurt and cause trust issues.

 Even though it’s easy “the relationship should immediately end” once infidelity occurs.
 There are still some people who want to save whatever’s left of it.